j91321/ctf-write-ups/metasploit-community-ctf-2018/2_of_diamonds/readme.md

 hunter:IE4EHKRqf6Wvo:32765:31:Hunter Hedges:/usr/guest/hunter:/bin/sh
 ```

-Here I have noticed first interesting account `falcon`.
-I noticed that the user does have a strange home directory
+Here I noticed first interesting account `falcon`.
+I also have noticed that the user does have a strange home directory
 `/usr/games` and shell assigned `/usr/games/wargames`.
-Now I have checked the home folders of other users in
+I continued with checking the home folders of other users in
 `/usr/guest`.
 One of them did stand out.
-I couldn't access the home folder of user hunter.
+I couldn't access the home folder of user `hunter`.

-Now I have tried to crack the passwords using `john`.
+I tried to crack the passwords using `john`.
 Most of the passwords were cracked immediately.
 Hunter is the one
 I was mostly interested in.
-After some time the password is cracked: ***msfhack***.
-Now I can escalate to hunter using
+After some time the password was cracked: ***msfhack***.
+So I can escalate to hunter using
 ```
 su hunter
 Password:msfhack